-Applicants for admission to the freshman class are requested to take the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Test (ACT) of the American College Testing Program.
+Applicants for admission to the first-year class are requested to take the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Test (ACT) of the American College Testing Program.
 Test scores should be sent directly to the College.
-Students who have not taken either of these tests may be admitted to Richard Bland College; however, it is to the student's advantage to take the Scholastic Aptitude Test (SAT) during their first semester.
-Information on these tests is available from the Division of Student Affairs.